 Abstracts and Awardees

 Due to concerns over COVID-19, GPSA has made the difficult decision to cancel our in-person Research Expo event.
 However, we remain fully committed to providing graduate students with an opportunity to present their research, receive feedback, and compete for cash prizes.
-To balance these goals with protecting the health of participants, judges, and volunteers, we will be moving the Research Expo to a new online format via Zoom on Thursday, March 26th from 8:00 a.m. to 1:00 p.m.
+To balance these goals with protecting the health of participants, judges, and volunteers, we will be moving the Research Expo to a new online format via Forager One on March 22-26 (Prerecorded and submitted presentation).

 - GPSA Research Exposition only accept abstracts submitted by WSU Pullman fee-paying graduate and professional students.